CG-Demo-Org/.github/profile/README.md

-# You are not allowed to create repository inside this organization 👋
+<span style="color: red"># You are not allowed to create repository inside this organization </span>

 <!--